Are you trying to figure out why your Ryobi charger is not working or lighting up?

 Take heart, though.
-Here are five possible fixes to try before you place an order for a brand new charger.
-Let’s take a look at them now.
+Here are five possible fixes to try before you place an order for a brand-new charger.

-First thing to remember is cordless doesn’t mean everything involved is completely operating without a cord.
+The first thing to remember is that “cordless” doesn’t mean that everything involved is completely operating without a cord.
 When it comes to your Ryobi primary battery pack charger, the cord is inescapable.

 If you plug in your charger, even without a battery pack already on it, you should at least have a solid RED LED light up, indicating the charger is receiving power.
 If that isn’t happening, then you need to start with the power source, which first involves the cord.